VycSane/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23. The 22-users_and_homes script displays all users and their home directories, sorted by users.

 24. The 100-empty_casks script finds all empty files and directories in the current directory and all sub-directories.

+25. The 101-gifs script lists all the files with a .gif extension in the current directory and all its sub-directories.